1103-Althoff-John/CPEGroup/readme.md

 KeyPad for a set Passcode and relocking

-RFID that has to be active for the lock to open
+RFID that can be used to open the lock without a passcode

 Light Sensor to change LED brightness depending on the time of day